 Know your tools

 Last but not least, understand that there are little things out there to help you if you get an attack of oil just before a meeting, or look so shattered by 3pm that your colleagues ask if you’re ill.
-The Clarins Pore Perfecting Matifying Kit includes a translucent powder and blotting papers for a two-pronged attack on shine; if your skin is more dull or dry, then facial spritzes are for you.
+The (Re)setting 100% Mineral Powder from Supergoop! is perfect for when you're on the go (plus it's SPF 30).
+If your skin is more dull or dry, then facial spritzes are for you.
 Caudalie’s Beauty Elixir has a reputation for revival for good reason, with brightening and energising elements waking you right up, while the Molecular Saviour Probiotics Repair Mist from Allies of Skin is like a shot of moisture, feeding your skin some much-needed hydration.

 That doesn’t seem too scary, right?
 Whether you’re trying to forego foundation in the to summer, or you’re just kind of tired of covering up every day, I wish you luck in your voyage to a fresh, glowing, peachy visage.
 Now, go show ‘em some skin.